 Even though we didn’t manage the full walk this time around, we were all most impressed and will return for more.
 The scenery is gorgeous and although the walkway stands out in its newness, it will soon fade in colour and blend into the background.

-There’s already one SOS phone along the route, and I imagine plans for more, as well as some information panels to help visitors appreciate the geological features and wildlife.
+There are SOS phones along the route as well as some information panels to help visitors appreciate the geological features and wildlife.

 For some reason I don’t understand, a few hundred metres of the route aren’t covered by the walkway – just follow the wooden posts at the side of the dirt track.
 For this reason alone, you need proper shoes because of the loose stones on the hill and muddy uneven path.
 Having said that, if you plan to walk the full 16 km round trip, you’ll want decent footwear anyway.

 The linear Paiva Boardwalk (a.k.a.
 Passadiço do Paiva) runs between Espiunca and Areínho via Vau with a big hill at the Areínho end.
-If you have two cars, you could just walk one way, in which case, I’d suggest starting in Areínho to get the hill over and done with while you still have the energy.
-I’ve since seen photos of the views from up high that would make it worth the effort.
+If you have two cars or are willing to take a taxi back, you could just walk one way.
+In this case, I’d suggest starting in Areínho to get the hill over and done with while you still have the energy although this is still a challenge for the unfit.

-I can’t comment on parking facilities in Areínho but in Espiunca, there are spaces by the bridge at the start of the walk.
-If that’s full, you could drive through the village and park near the Junta da Freguesia, just after the church.
+If you are driving, be prepared for narrow, winding roads.
+There are parking facilities in Areínho and Espiunca at the start of the walk.
+If the space by the bridge in Espiunca is full, you could drive through the village and park near the Junta da Freguesia, just after the church.

 There’s a tiny adega (café) near the entrance to the village where you can get light refreshments and use the bathroom before you start walking.